Leiden-chemical-immunology/Glyco-PAINT-Java/README.md

 ## Functionality

-An overview of the functionality of the pipeline, how to use it and a detailed demo case with sample data it is provided in the [Functional Specifications](doc/Functional Specifations.md).
+An overview of the functionality of the pipeline, how to use it and a detailed demo case with sample data it is provided in the [Manual](doc/Manual.md).